Create a funding plan

 Carefully evaluate your business idea.
 Having a thorough understanding of its strengths and limitations will help define your financial requirements and identify your most likely sources of funding.
 We strongly recommend you review your plan with your accountant or business adviser.

-- Use our 7 steps to business success to assess the viability of your business.
+- Read our business start-up guide to assess the viability of your business.

 - Read our market research kit to find key market and industry information, which you can use to develop or enhance your business plan.